 Share Life Sundays

-Paul Grimmond will wrestle with our obsession with busyness, how we can know true freedom, true rest and ultimately, know the one true and living God.
+Paul Grimmond will wrestle with our cultural obsession with busyness, and explore how we can know true freedom and real rest in knowing the true and living God.

 Moore College Dean of Students

 In 1943 CS Lewis wrote a book called “The Abolition of man” in which he argued that the growing scientism of his day, while promising freedom, would actually produce slavery.